GS-3DMG/SA-RelayGANs/README.md

 # SA-RelayGANs
-A repository for complex hydrological relism characterization based on GANs.
+A repository for complex hydrological realism characterization based on GANs.